Special Note:

 Michelle Hoover's Philosophy

-We asked Michelle to tell us a little bit about her teaching philosophy and what excites her about leading the Novel Incubator program:
+We asked Michelle to tell us a little bit about her teaching philosophy and what excites her about leading the In-Person Novel Incubator program:

 "The novel is the only written form that requires such extensive empathy from its author for a group of dueling strangers.
 A character’s obsessions, fears, and flaws drive its events, structure and plot form the often unseen but all necessary spine, and an author’s unique perception remains the only reason for the novel to exist at all.
 In the Incubator, we hope to support writers trying to conquer this difficult and seldom-taught form.
 These are writers who often work alone, with little guidance and few friendly readers willing to respond to such a heft of pages.
 Every novel our students bring in carries with it years of trial and error, creative triumphs as well as frustration, all at the expense of day jobs, family, and friends.
 This is work our writers feel compelled to do, out of a love for story, character, richness of detail and every last lovely sentence.
 Responding to each book therefore entails a great deal of responsibility—on the part of the instructor as well as the fellow students.
 Our goal is to allow authors to forge a distinct voice and vision, to create a forum where discovery is possible and hard thinking required.
 Through the tools we offer them, we hope to grant writers the confidence to step out of their own way, producing a finely crafted work they will be proud to offer readers."